 - An IV is a small tube placed in your vein that is used to give you medicine or liquids.

 During your procedure:

 - Your healthcare provider will give you medicine that will help relax your intestines and rectum.
-Healthcare providers will take x-rays before the barium enema is given.
+X-rays will be taken before the barium enema is given.
 During a single contrast barium enema, a soft tube with lubricant jelly will be gently placed into your rectum.
 The barium is then passed through the tube and into your lower intestine.
 A small balloon on the tip of the tube may be inflated to help hold the barium in your intestine.
 You may feel pressure and mild discomfort.
 You may have an urge to have a bowel movement.
 Pictures will be taken as the table moves and you change positions.

 - During a double contrast barium enema, the barium will be drained out of the rectum.
 Your healthcare provider will then put gas into the tube to help expand your intestine.
 Pictures will be taken to see how the gas moves inside your intestine.
 When the procedure is finished, the tube will be removed.
 You may then go to the bathroom and get rid of as much barium as possible.
 More pictures may be taken after you have emptied as much barium as possible from your intestine.

 You will be taken to a room to rest until you are fully awake.
 Healthcare providers will monitor you closely for any problems.
 Do not get out of bed until your healthcare provider says it is okay.
 When your healthcare provider sees that you are okay, you may be able to go home.